 Christmas wasn’t always part of the Christian experience.
-There’s no record that Jesus or his disciples or the early church celebrated Christmas at all.
+There’s no record that Jesus or his disciples or the early church celebrated Christmas at all, as they did all the Jewish holy days and holidays.
 In fact, the first Christmas or Christ Mass wasn’t celebrated until the 4th century.
 It’s likely Jesus wasn’t even born in the winter.
 Rather, it’s thought that December 25 was chosen as a day to celebrate his birth because it coincided with a pre-existing pagan festival.
 That would make it easy for non-Christians to add a new layer of meaning to their old celebrations.
 That happens in the history of religion.

 The interesting thing though is that December 25 wasn’t just the date of a pagan festival.
 It also coincides, in a way, with a festival that Jesus did actually celebrate.

 Like Jews of his time, Jesus celebrated the Feast of Dedication which occurs on the 25th of Kislev, a month in the Jewish calendar that most closely approximates December.
 “At that time,” the Gospel according to John relates, “the Feast of Dedication took place in Jerusalem; it was winter.
 Jesus was walking in the Temple in the portico of Solomon.
 Tell us,” the Jews said, “if you are the Messiah.”
 Their comments were fitting, for the Feast of Dedication marked the last time a deliverer had arisen to save them from oppression.
 It was past time for another; the Roman experience was a cruel one indeed.